endlos99/xdt99/doc/MANUAL.md

     > --- <2> **** -
     ***** Warning: Unused constants: L1

-Warnings indicate a likely error made by the developer.
+Warnings indicate a likely oversight made by the developer.
 Warnings are also written to `stderr`, unless they are suppressed with the quiet option `-q`.

-Most warnings are also associated with one of these groups: optimizations, potentially incorrect usages of arguments, and unused symbols.
-Each group can be disabled individually with `--quiet-opts`, `--quiet-usage`, or `--quiet-unused-syms`, resp.
+Most warnings are also associated with one of these groups: optimizations, potentially incorrect usages of arguments, ambiguous arithmetical expressions, and unused symbols.
+Each group can be disabled individually with `--quiet-opts`, `--quiet-usage`, `--quiet-arith`, or `--quiet-unused-syms`, resp.

 Note that all examples above issues a warning we omitted so far: